 Judas then urged Jews to be celebrating the restored temple annually for eight consecutive days.
 In II Maccabees, the commemoration is compared to the feast of the Tabernacles festival.

-Chanukah practice is consecrated in the Talmud, which narrates the miracle of the oil in the temple.
+Hanukkah practice is consecrated in the Talmud, which narrates the miracle of the oil in the temple.
 As told, When Judas Maccabeus got into the temple, he only found a tiny jar of oil that was undefiled by Antiochus.

 Although the jar contained a one day burn fat, it surprisingly lasted for eight days.
 That is why the Jews light up eight candles.
 One candle should be lit on the 1st night of Hanukkah and one more each night of the celebration.

-How Long Does the Chanukah Festival Last?
+How Long Does the Hanukkah Festival Last?

 The festival is celebrated for eight nights and days from the 25th day of Kislev, as marked on the Hebrew Calendar.